sandslayer1807/cs384proj/README.md

 cs384proj
 =========

-Class project for CS 384
+Class project for CS 384, which consists of: